• Skip to primary navigation

 Our Top Pick – Best Affordable Option / Best for Beginners: Ashford Kiwi Spinning Wheel 3

 Ideal for all skill levels including complete beginners, the new Kiwi 3 is a nice step up from the ever-popular Kiwi 2.
-It can be now be adjusted to 3 (instead of 2) different single drive ratios, (I’ll talk more about that in a second).
+It can now be adjusted to 3 (instead of 2) different single drive ratios, (I’ll talk more about that in a second).
 It’s also now foldable, having folding treadles for portability and easy storage.

 Check Price